apollosolutions/apollo-mcp-server/README.md

 This will run a local proxy and let Claude talk to your MCP server over HTTP.

-## Deploy to Cloudflare
+## Deploying

-1. `npx wrangler kv namespace create OAUTH_KV`
+The next steps to deploy the application are:

+1. Create a new Cloudflare KV store for use with this worker.
+To do so, please see [Cloudflare's KV documentation](https://developers.cloudflare.com/kv/get-started/)
-2. Follow the guidance to add the kv namespace ID to `wrangler.jsonc`
+2. Once you've created it, add the ID to the `kv_namespaces` block within the newly copied configuration
-3. `npm run deploy`
+3. Run `npm run deploy`

+That's it!
+You should now have a deployed copy of this application.

-## Call your newly deployed remote MCP server from a remote MCP client
+### Call your newly deployed remote MCP server from a remote MCP client

 Just like you did above in "Develop locally", run the MCP inspector: